 How to Raise a Concern

 Concerns around safeguarding or prevent issues must be immediately taken to the designated safeguarding officers.
-In their absence or if the concern involves a safeguarding officer the concerns can be reported to the Quality & Contractual Manager or the Managing Director.
+In their absence or if the concern involves a safeguarding officer the concerns can be reported to the Managing Director or another Manager.